 The Cabazon Basin presents an interesting data set.
-According to the data submitted to the Agency, extractions from this basin decreased by approximately 55% from 2007 to 2012, yet increased by over 80% in 2013 and decreased by 12% in 2014.
-These numbers lead to a question of whether the data are correct every year, especially in 2012, when the data showed extractions of 654 acre-feet, compared to 900 acre-feet in 2011 and 1226 acre-feet in 2013.
+According to the data submitted to the Agency, extractions from this basin decreased by approximately 55% from 2007 to 2012, yet increased by over 80% in 2013 and decreased by 12% in 2014 and another 18% in 2015.
+These numbers lead to a question of whether the data are correct every year, especially in 2012, when the data showed extractions of 654 acre-feet, compared to 900 acre-feet in 2011 and 1226 acrefeet in 2013.
 In verbal discussions with the General Manager of the Cabazon Water District, there was an indication that these numbers are in fact correct, and reflect a rapidly decreasing demand for a number of years, followed by an increase in demand when the outlet malls expanded and began taking water deliveries from the District.
-The 12% reduction in production from 2013 to 2014 is not readily explained.
-While production from Robertson's Ready Mix and the Mission Springs
+The 12% reduction in production from 2013 to 2014 is not readily explained, while the 18% decrease from 2014 to 2015 is readily explained by the aforementioned water conservation regulations.